palantir/atlasdb/docs/source/schemas/index.rst

         }
     }

-Contrary to the standard SQL format, an atlasdb schema is written in java, in a java class, as a sequence of calls to a schema builder and anonymous inner classes.
+Contrary to the standard SQL format, an AtlasDB schema is written in java, in a java class, as a sequence of calls to a schema builder and anonymous inner classes.
 The java class is then run, which generates java classes for creating, accessing, and manipulating these tables.